StefanRadu-ITSERVER/website/docs/csharp/arrays/iteration.md

 ```

 ::: tip Default values
 Well, in fact these are not empty.
-There is a difference between null and empty (coming soon).
-But, in essence, when you don't assign a value to a position in the array, that position gets the default value of the type of the array (in our case it gets `null` because the type of the array is `string`).
+There is a difference between `null` and `empty` (coming soon).
+But, in essence, when you don't assign a value to a position in the array, that position gets the `default value` of the type of the array (in our case it gets `null` because the type of the array is `string`).
 :::

-Let's try to check for `null` values to see if there are null values indeed:
+Let's try to check for `null` values to see if there are indeed `null` values:

 ``` csharp
 foreach (var fruit in fruits)
 {